Methodology

 Refresh pages when facts change

-Reviews and buying guides are revisited when product lines, prices, recalls, or availability materially change.
+Buying guides are revisited when product lines, prices, recalls, availability, or source evidence materially change.

 Research checklist